-The B certificate examination may not be taken by a candidate at the primary club to which the candidate is registered on the "Just Go" system or any of the sites the primary club have registered except in the case of a Glider B Cert which may be flown at any Glider site.
+The B certificate examination may not be taken by a candidate at their primary club including any additional registered club sites.
+This also applies to any club that the candidate has been registered to in the previous membership year.
+In the case of a Glider B Cert it may be flown at any suitable site.
+Actual details will be taken from the "Just Go" system.